arokettu/is-resource/docs/functions.rst

 The function returns ``true`` if ``$value`` is

 * a resource
-* an opaque object that was a resource in earlier PHP versions
+* an object that was a resource in earlier PHP versions

 ``get_resource_type()``
 =======================